 Outside,she took deep breaths of the clean cool fall air and dumped the dirty water in the weeds by the kitchen door.
 The sun was still high, so she had plenty of time to get ready for her tea party.
 Mildred, the cook, was making the little pink and yellow cakes that Agatha and Christine liked so much, and Gramp had Jamie and Charlie out hunting rabbits.
 As long as he could keep her brothers out until dusk like he had promised, she could look forward to a pleasant visit with her friends.

 She put away the cleaning supplies and checked the progress in the kitchen for the fourth time.
 Mildred, old and fat but light on her feet, had a happy smile for her very young mistress as she iced a dozen little cakes.
 She was rarely asked to bake anymore, and she enjoyed it.
-Elizabeth was tempted to steal one of the little delicacies but she resisted.
+Elizabeth was tempted to steal one of the delicacies but she resisted.
 She wasn’t a child anymore; she was eighteen and had the responsibility of running the household.

 Elizabeth went to the parlor and checked everything again.
-She had cleaned it this morning and threatened her little brothers with dire mayhem if they went in and dirtied it before her little party.
+She had cleaned it this morning and threatened her younger brothers with dire mayhem if they went in and dirtied it before her little party.
 She gave a sigh of relief when she saw that it was still pristine.
 She brushed a little at the seat of one chair, but she couldn’t brush away the signs of wear.
 Well, it was as nice as it was going to get, and Agatha and Christine never minded that the furniture was old and worn.
 The fire was laid but not lit; she would light it just before her friends were to arrive, no sense in wasting fuel heating an empty room.

 She ran quickly up the front stairs to her room.
 It was a very small one over the kitchen, so it was warmed by the cooking fires and didn’t need a fireplace of its own.
 Of course in summer it could get beastly hot, but she could always open the shutters and hope for a breeze.